GeoscienceAustralia/dea-notebooks/Tools/index.rst

 ``dea_tools`` is a Python package containing various functions to load, analyse, and output data from Digital Earth Australia.

 This package is installed by default in the DEA Sandbox.
-You can also install it in your own environment from `PyPi <https://pypi.org/project/dea-tools/>`_ by running ``pip install dea-tools``.
+You can install it to your own environment from `PyPi <https://pypi.org/project/dea-tools/>`_ by running ``pip install dea-tools``.
 Learn more in the `DEA Tools Readme <https://github.com/GeoscienceAustralia/dea-notebooks/tree/develop/Tools/>`_.

 Core modules
 ------------